arivictor/intentional-architecture-in-python/book/5-use-cases.md

 Use cases are not:
 - **Business rules**: Those belong in the domain
-- **CRUD operations**: "Create a booking" is too generic—what are you actually trying to accomplish?
+- **CRUD operations**: "Create a booking" is too generic—what are you trying to accomplish?
 - **Infrastructure concerns**: Saving to a database is a detail, not a use case
 - **UI actions**: "Click the book button" describes interaction, not intent